ccdigix/SACRED/docs/podeServer/Index.md

 To start the SACRED Pode server execute `Start-SACREDPodeServer`, ensuring the `server.psd1` configuration file is present in the directory from where the command is run.

+> [!NOTE]
+> The number of threads the server uses can be modified via the `ServerThreads` parameter during startup.
+By default this is set to 3 but to change this to say, 10 threads, then the server should be started by executing `Start-SACREDPodeServer -ServerThreads 10`.

 The SACRED Pode server can be terminated by sending a `Ctrl+C` signal to the running process.

 The SACRED Pode server can be restarted by sending a `Ctrl+R` signal to the running process.